- Who We Are/Accountability

 If you think any information we hold about you is inaccurate or incomplete or has been changed since you first told us, please let us know as soon as possible so that we may update our records.

-The General Data Protection Regulation replaced the Data Protection Act 1989 on 25th May 2018.
+The general Data Protection Regulation replaced the Data Protection Act 1989 on 25th May 2018.
 Under both sets of Regulations you are entitled to request a copy of your personal data, but if your request is received prior to 25th May then a fee of £10 is payable.
-If you wish to make subject access requests please contact our Practice Manager, Anne Davis, at firstname.lastname@example.org or telephone her 01606-48777 or write to Susan Howarth & Co Solicitors Ltd at 41 Chesterway, Northwich, Cheshire, CW9 5JE, or contact the person dealing with your matter.
+If you wish to make subject access requests please contact Victoria Poole, (Data Protection Officer) at VP@susanhowarthsolicitors.co.uk or telephone 01606-48777 or write to Susan Howarth & Co Solicitors Ltd at 41 Chesterway, Northwich, Cheshire, CW9 5JE, or contact the person dealing with your matter.
 A subject access request entitles you to a copy of the personal data we hold on you.
 The focus of the information we have to provide is you and will include such things as records of your name, address, contact details, date of birth, etc. This means a subject access request will not normally result in you getting a copy of a file because the focus of the documents it contains are likely to be a transaction or legal matter rather than personal information about you.

 We have CCTV surveillance in operation at the premises of 41 Chesterway Northwich Cheshire CW9 5JE.
 This is for the security of our clients, employees and visitors to the premises.
 The CCTV footage will be retained for a maximum period of one month.